Combinatorial invariance conjecture for $\widetilde{A}_2$: Two poset invariants

-As we have seen in Lemma \ref{lemma KL theta dos}, there are certain key elements in $W$ that allow us to compute the canonical basis elements in a simple way.
-Namely, those indexing the $\MM$ and $\undH$ elements appearing in the formulas in Lemma \ref{lemma KL theta dos}.
-In the following lemma, we will explore the number of $2$-parents on some choices of these elements.
+As we have seen in Proposition \ref{proposition KL theta dos}, there are certain key elements in $W$ that allow us to compute the canonical basis elements in a simple way, namely those indexing the $\MM$ and $\undH$ elements appearing in the formulas in Proposition \ref{proposition KL theta dos}.
+In the following lemma, we will explore the number of $2$-joins of some of these elements.
 These numbers are going to be important poset invariants to be used in our proof of the conjecture.